 Your property lawyer must follow the Council of Mortgage Lenders’ Handbook Part 2 conditions for your lender.
 Unless your lawyer obtains specific confirmation in writing that the lender will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the bank to contact your lawyer in writing confirming that they will accept the number of years left on the lease.

-I recently had an offer agreed on an apartment in Chilwell.
-My mortgage broker pressured me to appoint their property lawyer.
-I paid an advanced payment of £200.
-A few days later, the conveyancing practitioner contacted me sheepishly admitting that they were not on the Lloyds conveyancing panel.
+I recently had an offer agreed on a house in Chilwell.
+My financial adviser suggested a lawyer.
+I paid an upfront payment of £225.
+Shortly after, the lawyer called me embarrassingly acknowledging that they were not on the Aldermore conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Aldermore panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 We are planning on selling our property in Chilwell and the buyers lawyers are claiming that there is a possibility that the property was built on contaminated land.
 A high street Chilwell conveyancer would know this is not the case.
 It does beg the question why the buyers instructed an internet conveyancing firm as opposed to a conveyancing solicitor in Chilwell.
 Having lived in Chilwell for many years we know that this is a non issue.
 Is it a good idea to get in touch with our local Authority to get clarification that the buyers are looking for.